Falscify/.github/profile/README.md

 ## Welcome to Falscify! 👋

-**Falscify** is a P2P-driven, innovative database containing statistically insignificant results of scientific research in many different fields of science.
+**Falscify** is a P2P-driven, innovative database containing statistically insignificant results of scientific research from across many different fields of science.

 ## Table of Contents
 - [General info](#general-info)